Catching up with the documentary on Queen on BBC iPlayer. Absolutely bloomin' marvellous :)

 I believe Peter's celebration on Thursday 12th of May 2011 was recorded, at least in audio.

 I'll post more details here, as and when details of availability reach me.
 Keep an eye Darron's Blog - aka Daz The Man - too.
-As he did the audio recording, he may well get info about the availability of the fruits of his labours before
+As he did the audio recording, he may well get info about the availability of the fruits of his labours before I do.
+Assuming he blogs of course (cheeky grin!).

-The Bear and others have told me it was a very joyous celebration, lasting almost three hours, and a 'fitting send-off' for a grand fella :) Lots of people from different denominations meeting up and mixing and acquainting and re
+The Bear and others have told me it was a very joyous celebration, lasting almost three hours, and a 'fitting send-off' for a grand fella :) Lots of people from different denominations meeting up and mixing and acquainting and reacquainting

 Scans of the programme. left-click twice to expand the pictures.

-Tuesday 10 May 2011
+Tuesday, 10 May 2011

 Don't....